JavaScript is required

 The pattern gets more complex across different cases.
 In the accusative case (for direct objects), you'd say "Ich sehe den blauen Tisch" (I see the blue table) but "Ich sehe das blaue Auto" (I see the blue car).

-The three declension patterns you need
+The three declension patterns in German language

 German adjective endings follow three main patterns depending on what comes before them: strong, weak, or mixed declension.

-Weak declension happens after definite articles (der, die, das).
+• Weak declension happens after definite articles (der, die, das).
 Most endings are just "e" or "en."

-Strong declension happens when there's no article at all.
+• Strong declension happens when there's no article at all.
 The adjective takes on stronger endings to show the gender and case.

-Mixed declension happens after indefinite articles (ein, eine) or possessive pronouns (mein, dein).
+• Mixed declension happens after indefinite articles (ein, eine) or possessive pronouns (mein, dein).
 It combines elements of both.

-For practical german vocabulary learning, focus on the most common patterns first.
+For practical German vocabulary learning, focus on the most common patterns first.
 Nominative case with definite and indefinite articles covers probably 70% of what you'll need initially.

 Here's a quick reference for nominative case: